 Ørsted Energy Summary

-Unfortunately there isn’t a huge amount of information on Ørsted’s website, so it’s difficult to judge how efficient they are, how long switching takes, or how competitive their pricing.
+Unfortunately, there isn’t a huge amount of information on Ørsted’s website, so it’s difficult to judge how efficient they are, how long switching takes, or how competitive their pricing is.
 You also need to be able to understand Danish quite well to find the content of the reviews useful.

 The best way to judge their affordability would be to enquire yourself with your specific business information.